 - Inversions, including Downward Dog.

 - Intense forward bends.
 On a hot day, even Child Pose might be too tight.

 - Pranayama such as Kapalabhati, Bastrika or Ujayii.

 Don’t feel that you have to do lots of poses, start lying down breathing in the belly, three to five simple slow stretches on the ground, Sitali Pranayama and Yoga Nidra!

 Nourishment for a hot heart

-Last week I visited a friend who is a very experienced hypnotherapist and yoga teacher in the whole of the Benelux area.
-When I asked her how she handled the heat, she told me that everyone, not only the old and the sick, should eat small amounts of simple food every hour, and slowly drink sips of water during the day.
+Last week I visited a friend who happens to be a very experienced nutritionist in the US, and when I asked her how she handled the heat, she told me that everyone, not only the old and the sick, should eat small amounts of simple food every hour, and slowly drink sips of water during the day.

 As the heart has to work harder, it is not wise to have three big meals, but instead, 5 or even 6 medium to small size easy to digest meals per day.
 It is important not to leave an empty stomach for many hours, as this causes the body to secrete stress hormones and it might cause a low-sugar and low-blood pressure effect.

 Stability is the key, so don’t allow yourself to get thirsty or hungry, but instead have a constant supply of water and fresh food such as: